 Students will be required to purchase and wear the school uniform to all clinical labs and off-campus learning experiences.

-This program requires the student to submit an approved Act 34 Child Abuse Clearance and a Pennsylvania State Police Criminal Background Check prior to the start of a course that contains a lab or service-learning requirements.
+This program requires the student to submit an approved Child Abuse History Clearance (Act 151), Pennsylvania State Police Criminal Background Check (Act 34), and Federal Criminal History Record Information (ACT 114) prior to the start of a course that contains a lab or service-learning requirements.
 The clearances must be valid through the end of the semester in which the student is enrolled in the program.

 - Medical Assistant

 - Medical Office Receptionist